Brooks Brothers: 21st century

 On July 8, 2020, it was reported the company was filing for Chapter 11 bankruptcy primarily due to the economic impact of the COVID-19 pandemic.
 Brooks Brothers planned to close 51 of its 250 locations in North America.
 The closures included the flagship Madison Avenue store which never reopened.
 Its inventory was moved to other locations and the building was listed for sale the following year.

 In September 2020 Brooks Brothers was purchased by a joint venture between Authentic Brands Group and Simon Property Group.
 The new owners committed to continue operating at least 125 Brooks Brothers retail locations in the US, and more worldwide (down from 424 global locations before the COVID-19 pandemic).
 The transaction was completed in September 2020.
 Ken Ohashi was also appointed as President and Chief Executive Officer in September 2020.

 On December 1, 2020, designer Michael Bastian was named as the brand's creative director.
 In late 2023 a new affordable line was introduced, "B by Brooks Brothers", and sold through Macy's.

 On 24 April 2024, Ted Baker Canada, the operator of Brooks Brothers stores in Canada, filed for creditor protection in Canada and Chapter 15 bankruptcy in the U.S. The company blamed the operation suppliers of Authentic Brands Group for failure to pay.
 As a result, it was announced that all Brooks Brothers stores in Canada would close.

+In May 2025, Brooks Brothers opened a new flagship store in the Lower Manhattan neighborhood where the first store opened in 1818 at Catherine and Cherry Streets.
+The new 10,000 square-foot, 2-story flagship store at 195 Broadway features historical Brooks Brothers pieces such as the glasses worn by founder Henry Sands Brooks and a recreation of the coat Abraham Lincoln wore at his inauguration.

+Glasses worn by founder Henry Sands Brooks at the Brooks Brothers flagship store.

+Lincoln exhibit at the Brooks Brothers flagship store including a replica of his inaugural coat.